top of page

 • I toss Avon brochures within my community.

-• I do other marketing like check in with my cleaning clients to see how services is going-is the girls doing a good job cleaning in the evenings.
+• I do other marketing like checking in with my cleaning clients to see how services are going the girls doing a good job cleaning in the evenings.

-• I work on research looking for ideas for my Avon and Botanical Collection yearly self care ritual box subscription.
+• I am working on research and looking for ideas for my Avon and Botanical Collection yearly self-care ritual box subscription.

 • I blend herbs to drop off at stores that sell my botanical collection.

-• I research info that clients can used as self care rituals.
+• I researched info that clients can use as self-care rituals.

 • I work on training and guides for GuttyGirl Club.